 - Mid-October 2024: publication of the first VOP rulebook.

-This gives Payment Services Providers about a year to integrate Verification of Payee into their processes.
-They must offer it on all channels on which their customers can initiate payments: online and mobile banking, but also over the phone or in person.
+Payment Services Providers must offer VoP on all channels on which their customers can initiate payments: online and mobile banking, but also over the phone or in person.

 The Instant Payments Regulation text published in the Official Journal of the EU states that VoP service is to be offered to PSP users at no additional charge.